realmagicgreen/magicgreen11ty/src/articles/2018-05-04-apparel-brands-go-green.md

 ---
-title: Apparel brands go green
+title: Apparel Brands Go Green
 subtitle: "Go green or go home, millennials shop Eco-Friendly, new study finds."
 description: "New data has found that Americans don’t want to get caught buying from a company exploiting the planet The findings show that 90% of millennials will buy..."
 date: 2018-05-04